Refinery Explosions Raise New Warnings About Deadly Chemical

 The oil company Amoco requested the test.
 It was building a refinery in Texas and hoping to use a system of ponds to help mitigate any leaks of hydrogen fluoride.

 Ron Koopman conducted the experiment.
 He's a physicist and expert on chemical safety, and worked as a researcher at the Lawrence Livermore National Laboratory for 36 years.
-He says when about 1000 gallons of HF were released in the Nevada desert test site the results were shocking.
+He says when about 1,000 gallons of HF were released in the Nevada desert test site, the results were shocking.

 The HF turned into an expanding vapor cloud.
 A terrifying video of the experiment shows white billowing clouds of the toxin getting larger and moving rapidly along the ground.
 Koopman says deadly concentrations of HF traveled for miles.